SpectricSO/stack-scripts/scripts/user-interaction-blocker/README.md

 User Interaction Blocker helps prevent accidental voting fraud and other accidents that could result in a ban when using multiple accounts by disabling interactions between two accounts.

+**Known Issue:** Due to the support of duplicate usernames, we all currently adding user id support which will get rid of accidentally blocking other users.

 ## How do I use it?

 Once you have installed the script (see **Installation** below), go to [Stack Overflow](https://www.stackoverflow.com).